pb319/Multivariate_Procedures_with_R/README.md

 ***
 #### **Week 7:**
 -   **Description:**
-    - Here We dealt with sampling distributions like Chi Square, t, F along with Estimation through Multivariate Normal in R. Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=36&lesson=86).
+    - In this section, the focus was on building the foundation for the 'Testing of Hypothesis' to extend the same into multivariate cases in R. Course reference - [Click Here](https://onlinecourses.nptel.ac.in/noc24_mg68/unit?unit=36&lesson=86).

 - **Topics Covered:**